 Construction

 The next scene enacted deals with the construction of a house for Guru and Sokari.
 Finally Veda through his amorous pursuits is reduced to penury.
 All these actions are with gesticulations.
 In the midst of these episodes, Sokari too being amorous runs away with the Vedarala but later recovers her.
 Finally Guru and the party become ganja addicts and take to gambling.
 They are all in a coma and fall asleep.
 The drama ends there.
+The Sokari dance in the early stages was performed in the coastline, such as Puttalam and the tribe of people shifted on to Kandyan region and became celebrities in mat weaving and broom making.
+The artistic talents came to be known as 'Dumbara Rata'.

 This tribe is now decimated with somewhat of an upward mobility in their lives.
 The famous folk song in Sinhala - Inne dumbarai maha kalugalak yata; kannekarawalayi rata hale batata; yanne kawadada mawpiya balannata: (In dumbara living under a huge boulder, eating imported rice with dry fish meal; whence would I visit my parents) is misidentified as a song of the Dumbara valley.
 This folk song is of those gem miners.
 Sokari is not performed by the people of the kinnara clan as their settlements with the passage of time had got absorbed with the surrounding areas.